sinonjs/sinon/docs/release-source/release/utils.md

 #### `sinon.createStubInstance(constructor);`

-Creates a new object with the given class or function as the protoype and stubs all implemented functions.
+Creates a new object with the given function as the protoype and stubs all implemented functions.

 ```javascript
     class Container {